ajcwebdev/dash-transcripts/markdown_files/2023-12-11-dash-masternode-network-frontend-hosting.md

 [38:08] of any particular masternode, right?
 So every masternode, the IP address, and hopefully soon the domain name will be listed in the POSI registry, the proof of service registry, the
 [38:21] ProReg TX messages, right?
 So you can scan the blockchain and you can see every IP address of every Dashnode that's ever been.
 And that tells you the physical location of it down to the data
 [38:34] center or the neighborhood of where that's hosted.
 So if I was to host one out of my house from the IP address, you could tell what city I'm in, potentially what neighborhood I'm in.
 So you know
 [38:49] very, very easily what country an IP address is in.
-So depending on the political leanings, I know Ryan said we don't want to focus around the censorship resistance that much, and I agree, [39:07] but there's a couple of things that go into play.
+So depending on the political leanings, I know Rion said we don't want to focus around the censorship resistance that much, and I agree, [39:07] but there's a couple of things that go into play.
 When you would publish a front end, if one of the reasons you want it to be decentralized is for censorship resistance, [39:18] it may be important to you to select particular IP addresses that you want to try to publish to on the masternode network, because you know that IP address is in such and such a country
 [39:30] or such and such a state. - Or you even know the actual operator of that specific masternode personally, for example.